ltruncel/Bertelsmann_60daysofudacity/README.md

 ![D24_practice_final](/images/D24_carat_score.png)

-:cherry_blossom: I began working on the optional project: predicting catalog demand. :blush:
+:cherry_blossom: I began working on the optional project: predicting catalog demand. :blush: <br>

+## Day 25 - 1.4.21

+:cherry_blossom: I continued to work on the optional project.
+Today I had a more comprehensive idea about how to tackle this problem.
+To begin, the goal of the project is to predict how much money a company can expect to earn from sending out a catalog to new customers.
+To solve this problem, I would build a linear regression model and apply the results to this business problem. <br>

+:cherry_blossom: The steps to take in order to solve the problems are as follows:
+- understand the business problem and the data available
+- analysis, modeling and validation
+- writeup

+I've downloaded and reviewed the data.
+More to go tomorrow.

+:cherry_blossom: I also read an article and learned more about [Tableau](https://medium.com/@priyankabhagat6392/getting-started-with-tableau-data-science-and-data-visualization-7c9e2af9e9ef).